 - Reach out for help when you need it.
 In addition to having access to mental health providers within your program location, ASU Counseling Services offers 24/7/365 global access to a mental health provider through a free telehealth service.
 Learn more and download the app (for android and IOS).

 - Learn the local equivalent of 911.
 It is your responsibility to ensure that you know how to access emergency services if/when needed.

 - Contact ASU in the case of an emergency.
 During regular business hours, you can reach us at +1 (480) 965-5965.
-You can call the ASU Police Department collect at +1 (480) 965-3456 at any hour of the day, to report an emergency and/or request assistance from the Study Abroad Office.
+You can call the ASU Police Department collect at +1 (480) 965-3456 at any hour of the day, to report an emergency and/or request assistance from the Global Education Office.
 Press "0" or "9" when prompted to be immediately connected to a dispatcher.
-The dispatcher who takes your call will collect information from you and immediately notify a Study Abroad Office staff member who can assist.
+The dispatcher who takes your call will collect information from you and immediately notify a Global Education Office staff member who can assist.

 - Contact the nearest U.S. Embassy.
 Consular personnel at U.S. Embassies abroad are available 24 hours a day, 7 days a week, to provide emergency assistance to U.S. citizens.
 Contact information for U.S. Embassies and Consulates appears on the Bureau of Consular Affairs website.
 Also, note that the Office of Overseas Citizen Services in the State Department’s Bureau of Consular Affairs may be reached for assistance with emergencies at +1 (202) 501-4444.

 One great benefit of many of our programs is the opportunity to travel to other destinations in your free time.
 However, if you plan to do any extra traveling ask your on-site program director about travel procedures.
 Your program director may want to know where you are going, where you are staying and when you are returning, and may have restrictions forbidding your travel to particular locations in/around the host country.